 We have reserved for certain state sales and use tax and foreign non-income tax contingencies based on the likelihood of an obligation in accordance with accounting guidance for probable loss contingencies.
 Loss contingency provisions are recorded for probable losses at management's best estimate of a loss, or when a best estimate cannot be made, a minimum loss contingency amount is recorded.
 We provide provisions for potential payments of tax to various tax authorities for contingencies related to non-income tax matters, including value-added taxes and sales tax.
 We provide provisions for U.S. state sales taxes in each of the states where we have nexus.
-As of December 31, 2023 and 2022, accrued liabilities include \$0.2 million and \$0.3 million related to non-income tax contingencies, respectively.
+As of December 31, 2024 and 2023, accrued liabilities include \$0.2 million related to non-income tax contingencies, respectively.
 While we believe that the assumptions and estimates used to determine this liability are reasonable, the ultimate outcome of these matters cannot presently be determined.
-We believe future payments related to these matters could range from \$0 to approximately \$3.4 million.
+We believe future payments related to these matters could range from \$0 to approximately \$2.9 million.

-Other Litigation
+Other Litigation and Regulatory Matters

-We are party to various other legal proceedings in the United States and several foreign jurisdictions related to value-added tax assessments and other civil litigation.
-We have accrued \$0.5 million related to the estimated outcome of these proceedings as of December 31, 2023.
+We are party to various other legal proceedings in the United States and several foreign jurisdictions related to value-added tax assessments, other civil litigation and other regulatory matters.
+We have accrued \$0.7 million related to the estimated outcome of these proceedings as of December 31, 2024.
 In addition, we are party to other litigation where there is a reasonable possibility that a loss may be incurred, either the losses are not considered to be probable or we cannot at this time estimate the loss, if any; therefore, no provision for losses has been provided.
-We believe future payments related to these matters could range from \$0 to approximately \$0.4 million.
-During the years ended December 31, 2023 and 2022, we made payments of \$0.1 million and \$0, respectively, related to the settlement of litigation.
+We believe future payments related to these matters could range from \$0 to approximately \$2.8 million.
+During the years ended December 31, 2024 and 2023, we made payments of \$0.1 million and \$0.1 million, respectively, related to the settlement of litigation.